 - Eggnog extract: I’m honestly not sure if eggnog extract is available at any big box stores, because I’ve never looked.
 I would guess that it is difficult to find, however.
 I ordered some through Amazon and have included a link below.

-How do you make eggnog white chocolate covered pretzels? ( + tips)
+How to make eggnog white chocolate covered pretzels ( + tips)

 The first step is to melt the white chocolate chips.
 There are two ways you can do this.
 The first option, which is how I do it, is to do so on the stovetop with a saucepan and double broiler.

-Begin by filling a small saucepan with water approximately one inch deep.
-Set your double broiler atop the saucepan and bring the water to a simmer.
-If it begins to boil, reduce the heat.
-Add the white chocolate chips and stir until melted. ***If the temperature becomes too high the chocolate will seize becoming thick and clumpy.
+1. Double boiler method: Fill a small saucepan with water approximately one inch deep.
+Set a double broiler atop the saucepan and heat the water over low to medium-low heat until it’s just barely simmering.
+Adjust the heat as needed to keep it from boiling.
+Add the white chocolate chips and stir with a rubber spatula until fully melted.
 If this happens you may be able to save the chocolate by trying one of these fixes, but it’s not a guarantee.

-The second option is to melt the chocolate chips in the microwave.
-If you don’t already have a double broiler this is the obvious choice.
+Microwave method: The second option is to melt the chocolate chips in the microwave.
+If you don’t already have a double boiler this is the obvious choice.
 For this method, in thirty-second increments microwave the white chocolate chips in a small-medium microwave-safe bowl until melted.
 I know this way sounds much easier, I just prefer to avoid using the microwave if I can.

-Next, stir in the eggnog extract then dip the pretzels in the melted chocolate using a fork.
-Use the fork to pick up the pretzels and shake off any excess chocolate, then transfer them to a sheet of wax paper and sprinkle with decorative sugar and/or sprinkles if desired.
+2. Stir in the eggnog extract, then dip the pretzels in the melted chocolate using a fork.
+Use the fork to transfer the pretzels to a sheet of wax paper, shaking off any excess chocolate.
+If desired, sprinkle with decorative sugar and/or sprinkles.

-Allow to cool and firm up before serving, about 30-minutes at room temperature or 15-minutes in the freezer.
+3. Prior to serving, allow to cool and firm up for about 30-minutes at room temperature or in the freezer for 15-minutes.

-Store in an airtight container in a cool dry place for up to three weeks.
+White chocolate-covered pretzels do not need to be refrigerated.
+Store them in an airtight container in a cool dry place for up to three weeks.
 Or freeze them for up to one year.

-If you make this eggnog white chocolate covered pretzels I’d love your feedback.
+If you make these eggnog white chocolate-covered pretzels I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - 11 ounces white chocolate chips